GentleGanku/GrimliteRev/docs/index.md

 # Grimlite Rev v1.3
 This version offers a huge variance of changes that affects both the bot client and the botting game, from performance to functionality.
 ## Changelog <br />
+#### **Skymeister Build**
+###### 6 April 2022:
+- Application now does a Flash plugin check, and sends a message if the plugin has not been installed.
+Executed only when you open the client.
+- Application's panels do no longer stay (always) on top of the currently occupied windows.
+Instead, it opens on top of them upon launch and can be side-tabbed after.
+This excludes the Bot Manager.
+- Ping Monitor now monitors over your ping (latency time) to the game server, instead of monitoring the game server itself.
+Timer is 6 seconds.
+- Clicking a Search on Wiki button will now open a wiki link on the default browser.
+- Clicking the Character Page button by the game’s interface menu will now open a character page of your account on the default browser.
+- Sending a Join command with "1e99" as the room number by the chat box will now cause of joining a map but with randomized room number, ranging from 1001 to 99999. (ex. "/join battleon-1e99")
+- Turning on the Lag Killer will now send an in-game message box indicating about the active mode and how you can turn it off.
+Only applies for one time.
+- Removed the prompt where it apparently gives a false-positive virus result upon opening the application (happens on Windows Defender).
+- Removed the Packet Spammer's Stop button.
+Function is now integrated into the Start button and can be used after the Packet Spammer starts.
+- Fixed the Custom Travel's chat trigger for not working properly.
+- Fixed the Packet Spammer's Load function for not loading the saved value of the packet spam delay.
+- Fixed the Application's panels for not opening properly after being minimized (hidden) and then getting closed from the Taskbar.
+- Fixed the Kill/Killfor command for not canceling auto attack properly when a Counter Attack charge is active.
+- Minor changes to UI.
+- Significant backend changes.
+- Setting up the FPS Cap will now send an in-game message that temporarily appears and indicates about the old FPS Cap and the new FPS Cap.
+- Opening the Pads dropdown will now give you a list of pads that can be used in your currently occupied cell and highlight them with the Green color.
+(Preset pads are still available on the dropdown)
+- Monster Grabber now gives you a list of monsters that are available in the whole map, instead of just your currently occupied cell.
+- Added Drops section to the Monster Grabber.
+This section utilizes the wiki.
+Works by loading the wiki and then fill the section with item drops from the wiki scan.
+This section will not be available (section being empty) if the grabber returns an error for it.
+- The following statement commands will now skip an index when they return an error instead of executing the command: Player in Cell, Available Monsters, Visible Monsters.
+- Application's process now gets killed automatically after exit.
+- Fixed the Player in Cell statement commands for not working properly when a monster has died once.
+- Improved the Quest Preload function.
+Now scans every Quest-related commands, the Quest List configuration, and the tryQuestComplete packet, while ignoring Quest IDs that already loaded.
+Additionally, it can now manage up to more than 30 Quest IDs.
+Occurs only before the bot starts executing commands.
+- Attack/UseSkill functions (not the commands) will now adapt to the Counter Attack charge, stopping auto attack and skills from being used by the bot.
+(Means that they're now usable with plugins when there's a Counter Attack charge)
+- Improved the Kill/KillFor command's functionalities.
+Now supports Variable (including all values on the commands) and the 5th skill/Potion slot (when using random skills, if no Skill Set is used).
+- Optimized most of the bot commands' functionality on their execution (that plays in-game).
+Some commands will now wait for certain conditions, if they’re required for proper command execution.
+- Improved some of the bot commands' line for better readability.
+- Minor bug fixes.
+- Added a new feature: Chat Command.
+Type “/help” in chat to bring up information about the Chat Commands.
+- Fixed the Provoke toggle commands for not provoking the monsters properly when the Overall Bot Delay is minimal.
+- Fixed the Move to Cell function.
+Now converts Wait value to Blank value (originally from Blank to Wait).
+Additionally, it will now keep moving to the corresponding cell/pad until it moves to the said cell (the corresponding one).
+- Added a new option: Exit Combat upon Stop Bot.
+Located at the Bot Manager.
+(When enabled) Whenever you stop the bot, it will rejoin the current cell to exit the combat state.
+- Added a new bot option: Relogin upon 3 Consecutive Item Buy Failures.
+Located at the Bot Manager.
+(When enabled) Automatically relogs into the game whenever the bot detects the Item Buy failure 3 times in a row, under 15 seconds.
+- Added a new parameter for the Buy Item commands: Manual.
+(When enabled from the command) Opens the loaded shop, searches and buys the corresponding item by executing the Click Events.
+- The following options can now be saved to the BotClientConfig file: Hide Players in Yulgar, Anti-AFK, Anonymous Room, Anonymous User, and Exit Combat upon Stop Bot. <br /> <br />
 #### **Skywalker Build**
 ###### 1 February 2022:
 - Application does no longer stay (always) on top of the currently occupied windows.
 Instead, it opens on top of them upon launch and can be side-tabbed after.